12moi/The-Delani-Studio/Readme.md

 ## Support and Contact
 Any contribution are welcome through project cloning.<br>
-For any questions on the program Email (moi.shadrack@student.moringaschool.com)
+For any questions on the program Email moi.shadrack@student.moringaschool.com

 ### License
 MIT License

-Copyright [&copy] 2021  Moi Shadrack
+Copyright  2021  Moi Shadrack

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal